xenondevs/Docs/docs/nova/addon/hitboxes.md

 ### VirtualHitbox

-`VirtualHitboxes` use server-side ray casts, which have a bigger performance impact than `PhysicalHitboxes`, but allows for more complex and flexible hitboxes.
+`VirtualHitboxes` use server-side ray casts, which allows for more complex and flexible hitboxes.
 For one, their size is completely customizable, and they're not limited to a square base area.
 Additionally, you can also specify a `qualifier` function, which allows you to filter out certain cases where the hitbox should not be triggered and the player should be able to interact with the block behind it.

 You can show all virtual hitboxes using the command `/nova debug showHitboxes`.